 The Evolution of the CCO

-For those of you with your own RIA, having a dedicated CCO is a requirement.
-And the SEC is specific in its definition.
-In the Final Rule: Compliance Programs of Investment Companies and Investment Advisers, it states that an individual in this role must be:
+For those of you with your own RIA, a dedicated CCO is an essential member of your staff.
+In the SEC’s Final Rule: Compliance Programs of Investment Companies and Investment Advisers, it states that an individual in this role must be:

 Competent and knowledgeable regarding the Advisers Act and should be empowered with full responsibility and authority to develop and enforce appropriate policies and procedures for the firm.
 Thus, the compliance officer should have a position of sufficient seniority and authority within the organization to compel others to adhere to the compliance policies and procedures.

 In short, a CCO is responsible for ensuring that a firm complies with both internal and external policies and regulations.
-This may include creating and maintaining a compliance manual, as well as working with the firm’s leaders to ensure that compliance standards are adequate.
-For example, in response to the DOL’s new fiduciary rule, CCOs will need to revise their firms’ policies and procedures to reflect the changes the regulation requires.
+This may include creating and maintaining a compliance manual, drafting the firm’s Form ADV (if an RIA), as well as working with the firm’s leaders to ensure that compliance standards are adequate.

 - A current staff member knows and understands your practice.